-The new Frederique Constant Slimline Moonphase Manufacture Ladies (ref.
-FC-703VD3SD4) automatic wrist watch is not only one of the finest timekeepers introduced so far by the brand.
-It is also one of those (still few) models of the Swiss watchmaker that is powered not by a slightly redecorated version of a run off the mill blank movement made either by ETA or Sellita, but by a new caliber that was developed and built on their own production facilities.
+The 2015 Frederique Constant Slimline Moonphase Manufacture Ladies FC-703VD3SD4 is one of the finest timekeepers introduced by the brand so far.
+It is also one of their (still precious few) models powered not by a slightly redecorated version of a run-off-the-mill blank movement made either by ETA or Sellita, but by a new caliber developed and built by Frederique Constant on their own production facilities.
 That says something, right?

-Revealed just a week ago during Baselworld 2015 industry event, the new device offers a layout, which is not only much more pleasant to look at, but is actually a lot readable than the previous model: something that you rarely encounter when it comes to timekeepers designed for women.
+Revealed just a week ago during the Baselworld 2015, the new device offers a layout that is not only much more pleasant to look at but is actually a lot more readable than the previous model: something that you rarely encounter when it comes to timekeepers designed for women.

-With this model, Frederique Constant chooses the same path as, say, Girard Perregaux: they get rid of faux guilloche in favor of a plain-looking silver dial that doesn’t divert our attention from the models main points of attraction: a moonphase display, which is, as usual, combined with a circular calendar, and eight finely cut diamonds that serve as hour markers (they are accompanied by rose gold-plated, hand-applied stick shaped indices that well match the leaf-shaped hour and minute hands).
+With this model, Frederique Constant chooses the same path as, say, Girard Perregaux.
+They get rid of stamped faux “guilloche” pattern in favor of a plain-looking silver dial that doesn’t divert our attention from the model’s main points of attraction: a moon phase display, which is, as usual, combined with a circular calendar, and eight finely cut diamonds that serve as hour markers (they are accompanied by rose gold-plated, hand-applied stick-shaped indices that well match the leaf-shaped hour and minute hands).

-Featuring classic convex shape, the dial looks like it was sand-blasted by the finest particles acquiring that gorgeous silky-matte texture that is not just pleasant for an eye, but also serves as a very good background for the hour and minute hands.
+Featuring a classic convex shape, the dial looks like it was sand-blasted by the finest particles acquiring that gorgeous silky-matte texture that is not just pleasant for the eye but also serves as a good background for the hour and minute hands.

-As for the case, at almost 39 millimeters in diameter it may look unnaturally large on a lady’s wrist unless you are at 170 centimeters tall.
+As for the case, at almost 39 millimeters in diameter, it may look unnaturally large on a lady’s wrist unless you are a taller person.
 You need to have relatively long hands for the timepiece to look good there.
 But that’s subjective, alright.

-Its slim profile makes it quite wearable: the device doesn’t feel massive on a hand, although, for reasons that you probably understand, author of this short review didn’t have a chance to prove it in person.
+Its slim profile makes the device quite wearable: the FC-703VD3SD4 doesn’t feel massive on a hand, although, for reasons that you probably understand, the author of this short review didn’t have a chance to prove it in person.

 Like many other watchmakers that previously used ETA blank calibers in their timepieces, Frederique Constant invests lots of funds into designing their own movements.
 This new watch, for example, is powered by their new Caliber FC-703 self-winding mechanism.

-Said to be specifically developed to power their women’s watches, the mechanism is compact and slim.
-Also, judging by the pictures disseminated by the brand, it looks like this a natural-born moonphase movement: it doesn’t look like the indicator is attached to the base plate with an add-on module, although it is hard to be sure.
+Said to be specifically developed to power their women’s watches, the caliber is compact and slim.
+Also, judging by the pictures disseminated by the brand, it looks like this is a natural-born moon phase movement: it doesn’t look like the indicator is attached to the base plate with an add-on module, although it is hard to be sure.

-As their recent batch of calibers, the mechanism is very finely decorated and features their signature open-worked oscillating weight that, too, seems to be gold-plated.
-If not an extensive use of perlage on the base plate, I would even call it one of the finest mechanisms in this price range.
+As their recent batch of calibers, the mechanism is finely decorated and features their signature open-worked oscillating weight that, too, seems to be gold-plated.
+If not an extensive use of circular graining on the base plate, I would even call it one of the finest mechanisms in this price range.

-Although I don’t usually approve watches powered by “manufacture” calibers made by smaller brands (they are sometimes difficult to service and repair if you don’t happen to live in a big city), this one actually seems to be worth the risk of getting one.
+Although I don’t usually approve watches powered by “manufacture” calibers made by smaller brands (they are sometimes difficult to service and repair if you don’t happen to live in a big city), this one is worth the risk of getting one.